 Use industry-approved standards (such as those published by Air Conditioning Contractors of America or American Society of Heating, Refrigerating and Air Conditioning Engineers) to size and install the supply and return air duct system.
+Figure 15 shows the correct supply and return duct static.
 This will result in a quiet and low-static system that has uniform air distribution.